jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 because the lowest root note that can be reached is on the 4th string.
 It's a good effort,
 but it's never going to "boom" like a chord with a root on the 5th or 6th string.
 So the D major shape is often not a chord we want to "land" on or stay on.
 But,
 since it's the only chord shape with a 4th string root, it's often conveniently placed to transition between other chords.

+The conventional grip for this shape is `xx1243`, but in practice this grip is rarely comfortable, and the sound is so thin it's scarcely worth the effort anyway.

+One common way to grip this shape is as a treble triad, leaving out the awkward bass note:
+`xxx121` or `xxx132`.

+To have the root note in the bass, the simplest and most expedient grip is often `xx134x`.
+This is really just a power chord, with just the root at the top and bottom and a perfect fifth between.
+It sounds a bit "vague" without the third.
+But for use in passing,
+on the way to another chord shape, this grip is often perfect.

 **Practice the D shape with primary chords in the key of C major:**

 | 4th string root on fret | Note | Shape  | Chord |